CouchCMS/Documentation/src/contents/concepts/nested-pages-aka-menu-maker.md

 A nested-page, internally, is just a variation of the regular cloned-page in Couch that you are already familiar with.

-<p class="error">If not, please first take a look at the '[Cloned Pages](../cloned-pages.html)' documentation.
-Much of the current discussion will not make much sense unless you are familiar with the regular cloned pages in Couch.</p>
+If not, please first take a look at the '[Cloned Pages](./cloned-pages.html)' documentation.
+Much of the current discussion will not make much sense unless you are familiar with the regular cloned pages in Couch. {.error}

 It is almost identical to the regular cloned page except for the following characteristics -